 About the Junior Company

-Currently, there are fourteen dancers in the Junior Company, led by artistic coordinator Ernst Meisner.
+Currently, there are 17 dancers in the Junior Company, led by artistic director Ernst Meisner.
 They follow a daily programme that reflects that of a major ballet company.
 Each season, the Junior Company usually presents two of their own programmes.
 One programme is a full-length contemporary production and the other is a mixed bill showing a cross section of the ballet repertoire, including classical pas de deux and extracts from the classical and neoclassical repertoire, alongside new works created especially for the company by established choreographers and young upcoming creatives.
 The Junior Company’s full-length productions are often presented in collaboration with urban dance company ISH Dance Collective; for example, Narnia: The lion, the witch and the wardrobe (2015) and GRIMM (2018), which showcase a spectacular encounter between ballet and hiphop.
-In May 2023, a new joint production will follow: Dorian, after Oscar Wilde’s famous novel The Picture of Dorian Gray.
+In May 2023, a new joint production followed, which this time included dancers from Dutch National Ballet as well: Dorian, after Oscar Wilde’s famous novel The Picture of Dorian Gray.

-1st year: Poppi Eccleston, Skya Powney, Carolina Ribaldone, Bo-Ann Zehl, Robin Park, Soshi Suzuki, Francesco Venturi
+2nd year: Poppi Eccleston, Polina Loshchylina, Carolina Ribaldone, Bo-Ann Zehl, Robin Park, Soshi Suzuki, Francesco Venturi

 ‘I’m extremely proud of what the Junior Company has achieved in this relatively short time’

 Besides working on their own programmes, the Junior Company dancers also regularly perform in productions by Dutch National Ballet, especially in the big classics like Giselle, The Sleeping Beauty, Swan Lake and The Nutcracker and the Mouse King.
-More than thirty former Junior Company dancers have now made the transition to the main company.
-At present, they include two principal dancers and five soloists.
+More than forty former Junior Company dancers have now made the transition to the main company.
+At present, they include two principal dancers and eight soloists.
 The company has really made its mark with successful tours of the Netherlands and abroad.
-For example, just before the first lockdown in 2020, they gave three hugely successful performances in Jakarta and Semarang, in Indonesia.
+In early 2020, for instance, the Junior Company gave three hugely successful performances in Indonesia.
+Also in June 2023, the juniors spent two weeks there for a tour along various theatres with a programme they danced earlier that season during the Dutch tour of Ballet Bubbles.

-Ted Brandsen, artistic director of Dutch National Ballet, says, “I’m extremely proud of what the Junior Company has achieved in this relatively short time.
-All those talented youngsters give a tremendous boost to the company as a whole.
-And there’s a great working atmosphere among the juniors.
-They’re used to working as a group and have performed together all over the Netherlands and in other countries too.
-That’s something you can still feel, even when they’ve moved on to Dutch National Ballet”.
+Ted Brandsen, director of Dutch National Ballet: "I am very proud of what the group has achieved in this relatively short time.
+All those young talents also give an enormous boost to the company as a whole.
+And, what is also very nice: the juniors create a very good working atmosphere.
+They are used to operating as a group, have performed together everywhere, at home and abroad, and you can feel that, even after they have moved on to Dutch National Ballet."